CpBruceMeena/tumdum-backend/README.md

 # Tumdum Backend

-A Go-based backend service for the Tumdum food delivery platform.
+A Go-based backend service for the Tumdum application, providing user management, authentication, and other core functionalities.

 ## Features